melikegecer/BachelorsProjects/CSE252_Human_Computer_Interaction/README.md

 # CSE 252 - Human Computer Interaction
+Technologies used; Java 8, Java FX, NetBeans IDE and Processing
 ##### Project1 - Shopping Store
 The implementation of a given Shopping Strore's UI.
 <br>